aws/sagemaker-tensorflow-serving-container/README.md

 ```

 Where `REGION` is your AWS region, such as "us-east-1" or "eu-west-1"; `TENSORFLOW_SERVING_VERSION` is one of the supported versions: "1.11" or "1.12"; and "gpu" for use on GPU-based instance types like ml.p3.2xlarge, or "cpu" for use on CPU-based instances like `ml.c5.xlarge`.

-## Deploying a TensorFlow Serving Model for Offline or Real-Time Inference

-After creating a SageMaker Model, you can use it to create [SageMaker Batch Transform Jobs](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html)
- for offline inference, or create [SageMaker Endpoints](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html) for real-time inference.

-### Creating a SageMaker Model

-A SageMaker Model contains references to a `model.tar.gz` file containing serialized model data, and a Docker image used to serve predictions with that model.
 The code examples below show how to create a SageMaker Model from a `model.tar.gz` containing a TensorFlow Serving model using the AWS CLI (though you can use any language supported by the [AWS SDK](https://aws.amazon.com/tools/)) and the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk).

 #### AWS CLI